Skip to main content

 How do SIM cards work?

-If you have an IoT device with a slot for a traditional SIM, here’s how you would connect:
+If you have an IoT device with a slot for a traditional SIM, here's how you connect:

-1. Choose a provider and a data plan.
+1. Choose a provider and data plan.

-3. Insert the SIM card into your device.
+3. Insert the SIM into your device.

 How do eSIMs work?